nishkeni/nishkeni.github.io/_pages/about.md

 Get in Touch
 ======

 As a background context, I am <b><i>aggressively</i></b> protective of my time, as I believe all of us should be.
 I love to wear the hats of both a researcher and a developer.
 [Here's](http://www.paulgraham.com/makersschedule.html) an interesting perspective on why disruptions are so corrosive to a maker's schedule.
-If you want to chat with me, please consider e-mailing me first for context, and then using [this](https://calendly.com/nishant-keni) to find a time that works best for us.

 If there's anything you believe I can assist you with, I am looking forward to talking to you!
+If you want to chat with me, please consider e-mailing me first for context, and then using [this](https://calendly.com/nishant-keni) to find a time that works best for you.

 <br>